Tayo Adenaike

-Tayo Adenaike (born 1954) is a Nigerian painter.
+Tayo Adenaike (born 1954) is a Nigerian painter was born in Warri and lives in Enugu, he is the native of Idanre, in southwestern Nigeria.

 Biography

 A native of Idanre, in Ijebu-Imushin, Ogun State, Adenaike is of Yoruba parentage.
 In 1967 he was first introduced to formal instruction in arts at Federal Government College, located in Warri, in the present Delta State.
 He won second prize in the All Nigeria Secondary School National Art Workshop held at Ahmadu Bello University, Zaria.
 This accomplishment among other things encouraged Adenaike to continue studying art at the University of Nigeria, Nsukka, with Obiora Udechukwu.
 Here he received his bachelor's degree in Fine Arts 1979 and his masters of Fine Arts in 1982.
 Since then he has largely worked in advertising and he has become the artistic director of Dawn Functions, Ltd., a major Nigerian firm in Enugu.
 He paints at night and on weekends because of his full-time employment as the Artistic Director, and travels annually to the United States.

 Adenaike occasionally works with oils and acrylics but his preferred medium is watercolor, into which he incorporates numerous uli and akika designs; more recently, he has begun adding nsibidi motifs to his paintings.
 His designs are complex, and tend to be based on personal themes; much of his work is topical and deeply personal.
 Human faces, distorted or in agony, often appear in his work.
 Many of his paintings also draw themes from his Yoruba childhood.
 He creates works that explore Igbo and Nsukka styles with uncommon insight.

 As a painter, Adenaike has said that he views himself as a third generation painter, a successor to fellow Nsukka artists Uche Okeke and Chike Aniakor in the first generation and his teacher Obiora Udechukwu in the second generation.